What Is the Male-to-Female Ratio in Colombia?

 $

-Mail Order Bride agencies will push you to buy overpriced gifts from their websites.
+Foreign Bride agencies will push you to buy overpriced gifts from their websites.
 This is not necessary.
 I recommend you do not buy gifts unless you see real potential with a specific woman you have already dated.
 When you do give something, keep it sentimental, not flashy.
 Many Latin American women value attention, affection, and consistency more than things.
 Your focused time and genuine interest are the best gifts you can offer at the start.
 When it becomes appropriate to give gifts, we can advise you on what is practical, modest, and suitable for your situation.
 For the right Latin woman, it is not the price of the gift that matters.
 It is that it comes from you and reflects sincere feeling.

 What Expenses Can I Expect?